Are LLC Members Employees?: Everything You Need to Know

 A tiered LLC structure requires the admittance of individuals who provide services to the LLC as members of a separate LLC.
 In this scenario, the separate LLC, or an investment LLC, will own a membership interest in the LLC, rather than the individuals.
 Each entity will be taxed as a separate partnership during federal tax season.

 If you still find yourself wondering, "Are LLC members employees?" you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.